- Founder/President of The Endodontic Center of Pleasanton

 - California Dental Association / American Dental Association

-- Proud to spend all of her time and energy outside of the practice in being a mother to two young girls.
+- Proud to spend all of her time and energy outside of the practice in being a proud mother of two young girls, a loving wife to an Endodontist, and a grateful daughter.

 - Service and generosity were instilled from a young age.
 Pro bono treatment (Roots for Charity) provided to those in need, working with Easy Bay Stand Down for the Veterans, CDA Cares, and Medical/Dental Mission trips in the past are all part of Dr. Phan’s philosophy to give back.